 Architectural Park Complex – The Palace – Balchik

 The Palace is the former summer residence of the Romanian Queen Maria Alexandrina Victoria de Edinburg (1875 – 1938).
 It is situated approximately 2 km south-west of Balchik in a beautiful locality between the Balchik rocks and the sea.
 The Palace is a designated archeological and constructional monument of culture and a monument of the gardening and landscape art, declared by Statute No 09-128 of the Ministry of Culture dated 18 April 2002.
 Just next to the terraces is formed beautiful waterfall, high 25meters.
-Another smaller waterfall lours from “Allah's garden” through thick wall to three-flow fountaininto deep stone pool.
+Another smaller waterfall lours from “Allah’s garden” through a thick wall to a three-flow fountain into a deep stone pool.

 The residence was constructed by the Italian architects Amerigo and Augustino in 1924.
-It is formed with beautiful threshold terraces along the steep sea shore, through which the water from two springs flows along special stone channels and pours into water mirrors and waterfalls.
+It is formed with beautiful threshold terraces along the steep seashore, through which the water from two springs flows along special stone channels and pours into water mirrors and waterfalls.

 Chapels, yards, fountains and buildings in various styles were built – in typical Bulgarian, Byzantine, Roman and Arabic, Mauritanian, Transylvanian, etc.

-The park along the sea shore was developed by the Swiss gardener Jules Gianni.
+The park along the seashore was developed by the Swiss gardener Jules Gianni.
 The strip is 60-70 meters wide and more than 400 meters long.
 Christian and Muslim symbols intertwine in wells and gardens, and the flowers and the decorative pots for the gardens were bought from various parts of the world.